 Now, there are plenty of options for booking travel to Hawaii while leveraging loyalty programs, and some of them may even look like very attractive sweet spots on paper.

-Take, for example, the ability to book Vancouver–Hawaii flights for only 12,500 or 25,000 Aeroplan points in economy or business class, respectively, which might strike you as an awesome sweet spot given that it falls just under the 2,750-mile distance threshold.
+For example, using Aeroplan points, it’s theoretically possible to book Vancouver–Hawaii flights for as few as 12,500 or 25,000 Aeroplan points in economy or business class, respectively, which might strike you as an awesome sweet spot.

 The problem lies in Hawaii’s sheer popularity among North American travellers.

-Any sweet spots that exist on paper are very much hotly contested, and you’d be hard-pressed to find Air Canada business class seats that are actually bookable in the region of 12,500 or 25,000 points one-way under the dynamic pricing model (not to mention a similarly low-priced seat on the direct Dreamliner services from the Eastern Canada).
+Any sweet spots that exist on paper are very much hotly contested, and you’d be hard-pressed to find Air Canada business class seats that are actually bookable in the region of 25,000 points one-way under Aeroplan’s dynamic pricing model for Air Canada flights (not to mention a similarly low-priced seat on the non-stop Dreamliner services from the Eastern Canada).

 You’ll encounter the same challenges on the hotel side: Hawaii is home to lots of properties with the major chains, but they’re invariably priced extremely expensively, both in points and cash.
 This is especially true during busy travel periods, as prices can go through the roof.